-Whilst lots of people decide to use their driving instructor’s car on their test, there is nothing stopping you from using your own car to take your driving test.
-If you’ve got your own set of wheels, or you’re using a friends or family member’s car for extra driving practice outside of your lessons, you may find that you lean towards this car over your instructor’s car!
+Whilst many people decide to use their driving instructor’s car on their test, there is nothing stopping you from using your own car to take your driving test.
+Of course, if you have been using a friend or family member’s car for extra driving practice outside of lessons, you may prefer to use that.
+Just check you have the right insurance in place, as you may need a lift home when you pass!
 If you are looking to use your own car for your driving test, there are a few rules that it will need to meet.
 We’ve also pointed out a few things to keep in mind before deciding which car to take with you on your test!

 To take your own car on your driving test, you will need to make sure it is: